17 Mar Improving Data Accuracy and Product Traceability throughout the Supply Chain with Epicor ERP

 Author: Kurt Hague

-Many business, particularly in the aerospace, medical supply and device, and electronics industries, have traceability requirements for their raw materials and finished goods.
+Many businesses, particularly in the aerospace, medical supply and device, and electronics industries, have traceability requirements for their raw materials and finished goods.
 Epicor ERP is well-suited to support these traceability requirements through serial number tracking and lot tracking.

 Epicor provides several levels of serial number tracking to suit our customers’ specific requirements.
 Simple, outbound serial tracking can be selected and a unique serial number used for each unit required at the time of shipment.
 Full inbound and outbound serial tracking will require serial numbers at purchase order receipt, during specified job operations, and again at shipping.
 Epicor even allows customers to define at which operations serial numbers are required, and this can be varied by part.
 The most rigorous serial number tracking is called lower-level serial tracking, which requires customers to match lower-level serial numbers (e.g., a circuit board) with the finished-good serial number.
 Obviously, each of these options brings with it the need to assign and select serial numbers that can translate into a higher data-entry load for the customer.
 For serialized parts, Epicor’s Serial Number Tracker allows customers to see all transactions for the serial number, including the job or purchase order that produced it, the employees that completed the job operations, QA inspection results, the customer that purchased the serialized part, and the RMA number if the part is returned for some reason.
 In other words, you can see the serial number’s entire life history in one location